iliapopov17/BI-Workshop-Projects/Project_09/README.md

 |6|SPI1, CD68|mDC|
 |7|TNFRSF17, CD38, IGHG1|Plasma B cells|

+_Table 2.
+List of marker genes for each cell type._

+<div style='justify-content: center'>
+<img src="https://github.com/iliapopov17/BI-Workshop-miniProjects/blob/main/Project_09/imgs/09_Fig4.png" align='center', width="50%">
+</div>

 _Figure 4.
 Marker genes visualization.
 A – Dot Plot Visualization of Marker Gene Expression Across Cell Types; B – Violin Plot Distribution of Marker Gene Expression Across Cell Types._

-<div style='justify-content: center'>
-<img src="https://github.com/iliapopov17/BI-Workshop-miniProjects/blob/main/Project_09/imgs/09_Fig4.png" align='center', width="50%">
-</div>

 ## Discussion
 The annotation of seven out of the eight cell populations demonstrated definitive results.
 An exception was observed in the CD4+ transitional memory group, which showed a lower expression of genes, annotated specifically with the markers RORA and CCR7.
 A point of particular interest is the overlap in the gene expression profiles of Monocytes and Myeloid dendritic cells (mDCs).
 Monocytes were primarily identified by the expression of FCN1, VCAN, and AIF1, while exhibiting lower levels of SPI1 and CD68.
 In contrast, mDCs shared the expression of FCN1 and AIF1 but were distinctively marked by higher levels of SPI1 and CD68, which are more definitive for this group.
 This annotation approach considered the bone marrow origin of these cells, recognizing the shared lineage yet distinct transcriptional and functional profiles—monocytes being key in inflammatory processes and mDCs in antigen presentation and T cell activation [^7], [^8].